aquasecurity/cloudsploit/README.md

 node index.js
 ```

-To run a CIS Benchmark test, add the `--cis-benchmark` argument.
+To run a CIS Benchmark test, add the `--cis-benchmarks` argument.

 ```
-node index.js --cis-benchmark
+node index.js --cis-benchmarks
 ```

 ## Writing a Plugin